Roque Sáenz Peña: Rise to power

 The delegates attended the second session.
 Throughout the conference Sáenz Peña advocated against an American free trade area.
 Nevertheless, the United States and twelve nations voted for a “recommendation to work for inter-American reciprocity treaties.”
 Only Argentina, Chile, and Bolivia voted against it.

 During Sáenz Peña's tenure as foreign minister, he traveled the world and effectively argued for policies that benefited Argentina.
-He also performed traditional ceremonial duties, like in 1906 when he attended the wedding of Spanish king Alfonso XIII.
+He also performed traditional ceremonial duties, like in 1906 when he attended the wedding of King Alfonso XIII of Spain.
 He worked with the Italian government to increase trade while providing them with official cables from Argentina telling of the economic developments within the country.
 He distributed these cables to other European governments and businessmen as well.
 Before his presidency, Sáenz Peña served as ambassador to Spain (1906–1907) and Italy (1907–1910).

 Presidency

 The electoral act that led Roque Sáenz Peña to the presidency of Argentina took place on 13 March 1910, with a large number of irregularities common at that time.
 The new president had not even participated in the electoral campaign: he was the Argentine ambassador to Italy.
 A single list of elector candidates participated in the elections, of which ten - out of 273 - did not vote for Sáenz Peña.

 Days before assuming the presidency, Sáenz Peña met with President Figueroa Alcorta and with the leader of the opposition, Hipólito Yrigoyen.
 In this last interview, the radical leader promised to abandon the revolutionary path, and Sáenz Peña to promulgate an electoral law that would modernize the elections and prevent electoral fraud.
 Yrigoyen requested the intervention of the provinces to prevent their governors from interfering with said process, Sáenz Peña refused but allowed radicalism to be part of the government.